Coronavirus Is Devastating a Lot of Weddings | Washingtonian (DC)

 The insurance is also tricky to navigate.
 One woman in Bethesda whose daughter is getting married over Labor Day weekend says six of the seven event insurance companies she researched did not say on their websites whether they covered coronavirus-related cancelations or not, though she eventually found one that does.

 Giusti says that kind of coverage is typically expensive, but varies in price as policies are tailored to a customer’s needs.
 Some companies also require that you notify them within a certain period of time after learning of the pandemic, so it’s best to discuss your options with your insurance agent.
 But like Ebner’s policy that only kicked in should he or his fiancée get sick, most companies will not cover precautionary cancellations.
-Still, by Thursday evening, two days after surveying guests, Ebner and his fiancée had decided to officially postpone the wedding until July.
+Still, by Thursday evening, Ebner and his fiancée had decided to officially postpone the wedding until July.

 For her part, Wooten and her team are re-working their crisis-management plans to include outbreaks like coronavirus, but she’s concerned about its ripple effect.
 “For me, as the business owner, it hurts,” she says.
 “But what I’m so concerned about are the waitstaff, the caterer, the kitchen staff, the seamstress, all those people who support our industry who are not getting paid because of this.”